 Leases: We commenced operations in 1986 by purchasing properties of certain subsidiaries from UHS and immediately leasing the properties back to the respective subsidiaries.
 Most of the leases were entered into at the time we commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
-The current base rentals and lease and rental terms for each facility are provided below.
+The current base rentals and lease and renewal terms for each of the three hospital facilities leased to subsidiaries of UHS are provided below.
 The base rents are paid monthly and each lease also provides for additional or bonus rents which are computed and paid on a quarterly basis based upon a computation that compares current quarter revenue to a corresponding quarter in the base year.
-The leases with subsidiaries of UHS are unconditionally guaranteed by UHS and are cross-defaulted with one another.
+The three hospital leases with subsidiaries of UHS are unconditionally guaranteed by UHS and are cross-defaulted with one another.

-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 41% of our total revenue for the five years ended December 31, 2013 (approximately 30% for each of the years ended December 31, 2013 and 2012, and 55% for the year ended December 31, 2011).
-The decrease during 2013 and 2012, as compared to 2011, is due primarily to the December, 2011 purchase of the third-party minority ownership interests in eleven LLCs in which we previously held noncontrolling majority ownership interests and the various acquisitions of MOBs and clinics completed during 2011 and the first quarter of 2012, as mentioned above.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 20% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2013 (approximately 22% for the year ended December 31, 2013, 21% for the year ended December 31, 2012 and 19% for the year ended December 31, 2011).
-In addition, twelve MOBs, that are either wholly or jointly-owned, include or will include tenants which are subsidiaries of UHS.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 27% of our total revenue for the five years ended December 31, 2016 (approximately 24%, 25% and 28% for the years ended December 31, 2016, 2015 and 2014, respectively).
+The decrease during 2016 and 2015 as compared to 2014 is due primarily to the 2016 and 2015 acquisitions, which are unrelated to UHS, as well as the divestiture of The Bridgeway which, as discussed below, occurred on December 31, 2014.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 21% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2016 (approximately 19%, 20% and 22% for the years ended December 31, 2016, 2015 and 2014).
+In addition, we have seventeen MOBs, or free-standing emergency departments ("FEDs"), that are either wholly or jointly-owned by us, that include tenants which are subsidiaries of UHS.

 Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
-In addition, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
 UHS also has the right to purchase the respective leased facilities at the end of the lease terms or any renewal terms at the appraised fair market value.
-In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the four leased hospital properties listed below at their appraised fair market value.
+In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the three leased hospital properties listed below at their appraised fair market value.
+Additionally, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
+The leases related to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.